nachogl1/enigmx/README.md

-ENIGMX repository for flashing encrypted messages in NTAGs
+enigma repository for flashing encrypted messages in NTAGs